-Hi, my name is Mike Sessler, thanks for stopping by ChurchTechArts.
 I started this in March of 2007 as a way to chronicle my journey and experiences as a technical director of a mid-sized church in Western New York.
-I had no idea I would write over 1,000 posts that have been read by people all over the country and the world.
+I had no idea I would write over 1,500 posts that have been read by people all over the country and the world.
 The fact that people read this at all is both humbling and gratifying.

-Today, I am the Technical Arts Director at Coast Hills Community Church in Southern California.
+From 2006-2014, I was a Technical Arts Director, most recently at Coast Hills Community Church in Southern California.
 Like this blog, I had no idea I would end up here when I started running sound for the small church I was a part of in Ohio in 1989.
 Over the last 20+ years, I’ve had the great privilege to serve at six great churches, providing excellence in sound, lighting and video production.

 My professional career took a parallel track, first in producing and running large-scale sales meetings for Fortune 500 and 1000 companies, then in the video production business I launched with a friend.
 We had the immense pleasure of traveling the country documenting the stories of God moving in churches, mission agencies and para-church groups.